adwaiyRanjith/hackIndy-nameHere/README.md

 2. **Good**: No reference, metric depth model → flagged as "estimated"
 3. **Fallback**: Gemini relative classifications only → flagged as "screening estimate"
 4. **Demo floor**: Feature-presence rules only (no measurements needed)

+## AI Usage

+Anthropic Claude Code (Opus 4.6) was used for integration of front and backend, construction of README.md and SPEC.md, backend construction, and various bug fixes.